FAQs About Vermiculite

 At this point in time, due to the lack of a standard testing protocol for quantifying asbestos fibers in vermiculite we move forward assuming ALL vermiculite of unknown origin previously installed in attics/walls contains asbestos.
 However, If you do choose to have the vermiculite tested for asbestos content we strongly recommend finding a lab that has extensive experience identifying asbestos containing fibers within vermiculite: www.emsl.com is a lab known to have experience in this realm.
 The Massachusetts DEP has a guidance document that explains a bit more about vermiculite testing (page 10)

-If the decision is made to test vermiculite for asbestos content we recommend utilizing the ASTM TEM Qualitative Test for identifying Libby Amphibole Fibers in Vermiculite as the test of choice (determining a percentage is not feasible).
+If the decision is made to test vermiculite for asbestos content we recommend utilizing the ASTM TEM Qualitative Test for identifying Libby Amphibole Fibers in Vermiculite as the test of choice (determining a percentage of asbestos content in vermiculte is not feasible at this time according the the EPA ).

 Q. What Can Cause My Family to be Exposed to Asbestos Fibers in Vermiculite?
 Is it Really a Problem, or Just Hype?